 Many students pursue a master’s in education leadership as the first step to prepare for leadership positions in elementary and secondary school environments.
 These professionals typically:

-Depending on the school district and role, additional licensure may be necessary.
-An MSE can also prepare you for professional opportunities beyond traditional school systems, like education research, consulting, policy analysis and nonprofits that focus on education issues.
+Depending on the school district, institution, or role, additional licensure or certifications may be required.
+An MSE can also prepare you for career opportunities beyond traditional school systems, such as higher education administration, student affairs, literacy program development, education consulting, policy analysis, and nonprofit leadership focused on education initiatives.

 POSSIBLE CAREER PATHS